-In the Kimberley, the Montgomery Reef Rides with the Tide
+The Kimberley’s Montgomery Reef Rides With the Tide

 The Zodiacs maneuver away from the ship.
-Then, in the haze of the afternoon sun, I see something phenomenal: land is rising from the water.
-“What you are experiencing is not a mirage,” explains Siviour with a beaming smile on his face.
+Then, in the haze of the afternoon sun, I see something phenomenal: The land is rising from the water.
+“What you are experiencing is not a mirage,” Siviour says, beaming.
 He is clearly as thrilled to be here as we are.
 “It is not land, either.
-This is Montgomery reef – a 400 square-kilometer marine ecosystem becoming exposed as the tide drops.”
-There’s a reason why day trips to Montgomery Reef are among the most intriguing cruise excursions in Australia.
-Even the most seasoned travelers can’t help but grin with childlike wonder when they witness this unique phenomenon.”
+This is Montgomery Reef – a 400-square-kilometer marine ecosystem becoming exposed as the tide drops.”

-Described by Sir David Attenborough as “one of the greatest natural wonders of the world,” Montgomery Reef is a huge coral reef, situated approximately 9.3 miles (15 kilometers) from the Kimberley coastline.
+Sir David Attenborough describes Montgomery Reef, a huge coral reef, situated approximately 9.3 miles (15 kilometers) from the Kimberley coastline, as “one of the greatest natural wonders of the world.”

-The Zodiacs continue into a long waterway that Siviour calls “The River“—a channel carved out of the reef over time.
+The Zodiacs continue into a long waterway that Siviour calls “The River” — a channel carved from the reef over time.
 As the huge mass becomes more exposed, seawater begins to gush over the sides and into it.
-The effect is overwhelming—like being surrounded by hundreds of mini-waterfalls.
-We each look on, awe-struck by the abundance of natural beauty.
+The effect is like being surrounded by hundreds of mini-waterfalls.
+We look on awestruck by the abundance of natural beauty.

-We notice gentle ripples appearing in the water around us, then Siviour stops the Zodiac and turns off the engine.
+We notice gentle ripples appearing in the water around us, and Siviour stops the Zodiac and turns off the engine.
 The sea is still for a moment.
 Suddenly, a tiny brown head pops up to take a breath.
-Then, we see another one.
-Green sea turtles surround us.
+Then another one.
+Then green sea turtles surround us.
 We soon realize there are hundreds of bobbing heads along the channel.
 The wildlife in Australian coral reefs is world-famous, but Montgomery Reef is, again, something to behold.

 As it’s approaching a full moon in the Kimberley, the tidal variation is significant, just as it is when nearing a new moon.
 During a full moon, a so-called “spring tide” can rise and fall by nearly 34.5 feet (10.5 meters) in just 12 hours.

-As I listen to Expedition Team members talk so passionately about this place, I am increasingly aware of how much of a privilege it is to witness such a unique and diverse marine habitat first-hand.
-And observing it in person on Montgomery Reef day tours with Silversea serves to raise awareness about just how fragile it is.
+As I listen to Expedition Team members talk passionately about this place, I am increasingly aware that it is a privilege to witness this unique and diverse marine habitat firsthand.
+And observing it in person on Montgomery Reef day tours with Silversea raises awareness about how fragile it is.

 Editor’s Note: Montgomery Reef is part of the Buccaneer Archipelago, visited by Silversea on expedition voyages to the Kimberley region of Australia.